react-epfl/chachachat/protocol.md

 ### Getting a user's profile

-The client provides the username of the user:
+The client provides the userId of the user:

     {
       name: 'getUser'
       args: [{
-        username: String
+        userId: Id
       }]
     }